reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 ```
 It overrides the default behavior of handling HTTP requests in the asynchronous execution chain.
 It checks if the request contains specific headers (`x-base-number` and `x-req-exec-number`) and if the request path starts with "/api/users/".
 If these conditions are met, it extracts the values of these headers and parses them into integers.
 Then, it checks if the `reqExecNumber` is a multiple of the `baseNumber`.
 If so, it creates a custom response with status code `HTTP OK (200)` and a reason phrase indicating that it's a multiple of the base number.
 Otherwise, it proceeds with the execution chain to handle the request normally.
 Finally, it handles any exceptions that occur during the execution process.

-Now Let's prepare a client and configure it to use interceptor:
+Now Let's prepare a client and configure it to use an interceptor:
 ```java
 public CloseableHttpAsyncClient startHttpAsyncInterceptingClient() {
   try {